Northeast Intelligence Network

 The sound is ear shattering (ear plugs are essential) —the dull whips of the two very large rotor blades combines with the shrill blast of the engines and sends your adrenaline through the roof.

-It's very dark, only a faint light from the instrument panels stars from the cockpit providing enough illumination for you to see the silhouettes of your fellow Soldiers from the previous pick-up zone lining the walls on the bench-like seats of the CH-47 Chinook.
-After ensuring all weapons are pointing downward, the crew chief does his thing to prepare for liftoff.
+It's very dark, only a faint light from the instrument panels stars from the cockpit providing enough illumination for you to see the silhouettes of your fellow Soldiers from the previous pick-up zone lining the walls on the bench-like seats of the CH-47 Chinook. after ensuring all weapons are pointing downward, the crew chief does his thing to prepare for liftoff.

-As I sit in place listening to the methodic whine of the engines, I say a prayer for our safe flight and thank the Lord for all he has given me.
+as I sit in place listening to the methodic whine of the engines, I say a prayer for our safe flight and thank the Lord for all he has given me.
 I also check my watch for the time and date, subtract nine hours and wonder what my family and friends are doing back home.

 Some pilots ease the "bird" off the ground, while others liftoff as if there was a race to break through the darkness.
 In any case, you are now airborne placing your trust in God, the pilots and three gunners protecting the aircraft.
 If you are close enough to a gunner, you can hear the slap of the feed-tray cover as they lock the linked bullets in place.